msoultanidis/quillnote/README.md

 ## Migration
 Backups from [Notally](https://github.com/OmGodse/Notally) can be converted into Quillpad compatible backups using this [python script](https://gist.github.com/nWestie/224d14a6efd00661b5c93040c7511816)

+## Translations

+Follow these steps to add a new translation:

+1. Create an account on Github or use your Github account if you have one that already exists.
+2. Create a new folder under [quillpad/app/src/main/res](https://github.com/quillpad/quillpad/tree/master/app/src/main/res) named values-LANGCODE (e.g the Arabic folder will be named values-ar).
+3. Copy the file [quillpad/app/src/main/res/values/strings.xml](https://github.com/quillpad/quillpad/blob/master/app/src/main/res/values/strings.xml) and put it in the values-LANGCODE folder.
+4. Now you can translate the strings.xml file in your language value folder.

 ## Roadmap
 The major features that are currently planned for this app are listed below in a series of milestones.
 In additional to these major features, there will be bug fixes and other enhancements will be added as we go.